 In most countries, government or public officials are highly regulated in their work environment.
 What might be considered acceptable practice in commercial business environments may be unacceptable for government or public officials.
 We do not condone any action which has a corrupt motive.
 Further, we must take care that our actions, regardless of their intent or motive, do not place government or public officials in a situation where they might breach their employment regulations or duties.

-Employees must never accept, give, offer, or cause the giving of a bribe to a government or public official, whether in Australia, the USA or overseas.
+Employees must never accept, give, offer, or cause the giving of a bribe to a government or public official, whether in Australia, the UK, the USA or overseas.

-Facilitation payments are low value legitimate payments to government officials or employees designed to expedite or facilitate routine government actions, e.g. processing visas, permits and other actions of a non-discretionary nature (i.e. actions which they are already bound to perform).
+Facilitation payments are low value, unofficial payments to government officials or employees designed to expedite or facilitate routine government actions, e.g. processing visas, permits and other actions of a non-discretionary nature (i.e. actions which they are already bound to perform).
 The payment is not intended to influence the outcome of a government official’s action, only its timing.

 Political contributions include gifts, payments, loans or anything of value made to a political party, candidate or elected parliamentarian in federal, state or local government.